NFL LB Von Miller's pregnant girlfriend accuses him of assault in Dallas

-An arrest warrant has been issued for Buffalo Bills edge rusher Von Miller after his pregnant girlfriend accused him of assault Wednesday, Dallas Police confirm.
+An arrest warrant has been issued for Buffalo Bills edge rusher Von Miller, police say, after his pregnant girlfriend accused him of assault Wednesday, saying he pushed her and put his hands on her neck during an argument at their Dallas home.

-According to police, at about 11 a.m. on Nov.
-29, officers were called to the 3100 block of North Harwood Street for a major disturbance.

 Stay in the game with the latest updates on your beloved Philadelphia sports teams!
 Sign up here for our All Access Daily newsletter.